Skip to main content

 Adoption by team, department, and workflow

-AI integration governance and delivery standards
+Governance and delivery standards

 Enterprise AI projects need more than prompts and automation.
 Hart Apps designs for access control, auditability, data privacy, exception handling, and human oversight from the first architecture conversation.